qsimeon/worm-data-preprocess/preprocess/README.md

 - **All tensors are aligned by node or edge index.**
 </details>

+Read about the consensus_connectome structure on the preprint.

 ### Connectome Data Processing
   1. Loading and parsing *C. elegans* connectome datasets.
   1. Construction of adjacency matrices for chemical and electrical synapses.